BasThomas/basthomas.github.io/_posts/2024-09-27-optimizing-assistive-technology.md

 .accessibilityInputLabels(["Take survey"])
 ```

-Now the user an at least say "show actions for take survey", and they would then
+Now the user can at least say "show actions for take survey", and they would
-be able to either take the survey or dismiss it.
+then be able to either take the survey or dismiss it.

 Unfortunately, the only way to visually indicate there are actions for an
-element, is to use "show numbers".
+element is to use "show numbers".
 And only on iOS[^2] does it indicate a
-"double arrow"... which as far as I know is undocumented, so a user would
+"double arrow"... which as far as I know is undocumented.
+In other words, a
-somehow need to be using "show numbers" (and not "show labels") _and_ know what
+user would somehow need to be using "show numbers" (and not "show labels")
-this double arrow represents.
+_and_ know what this double arrow represents.

-But that leaves us with the "ghost" action (which is the most prominent one),
+But that leaves us with "Take survey" as a "ghost" action.
+Despite being the
-being "Take survey", which actually doesn't result in doing anything.
+most prominent option, it now doesn't actually do anything.

 I can see a world where "Take survey" would result in actually showing the two
 underlying actions, but that comes with its own array of problems, so perhaps